-This means that CentOS 6 and RHEL 6 will no longer receive security updates or bug fixes.
+Now that CentOS 6 and RHEL 6 are EOL, it means that they will no longer receive security updates or bug fixes.
 This poses a major problem for organizations leveraging CentOS or RHEL.
-You're left with two viable options:
+For organizations using CentOS 6 or RHEL 6, there are two primary options:

-Considering your support options for CentOS 6 after it EOLs?
+Considering your support options for CentOS 6 and RHEL 6 now that both are EOL?
 Here are your options.

 Red Hat is offering extended lifecycle support for RHEL 6, but it is expensive and somewhat limited in terms of support capabilities.
 This will leave many organizations’ operating systems open to security vulnerabilities.
 Is your organization wondering how you should proceed?

 Those who are on RHEL 6 have a few options to choose from.
-Users can either to rush have an upgrade, pay new costs for extended lifecycle support for Red Hat, or they can migrate CentOS 6.
-One of the benefits of moving to CentOS 6 is the ability to get support beyond the Red Hat technical support.
+Users can either to rush have an upgrade, pay new costs for extended lifecycle support for Red Hat, or they can migrate to a later version of CentOS.
+One of the benefits of moving to CentOS is the ability to get support beyond the Red Hat technical support.

 OpenLogic offers similar support with CentOS that Red Hat offers with RHEL, but our team goes beyond the operating system layer and takes an architectural-level approach to tackling challenges.
 Your team can eliminate vendor costs and lock-in by adopting a truly open model.

-Get expert help planning for CentOS 6 EOL today from the OpenLogic experts.
+Account for CentOS 6 EOL today with migration and support advice from the OpenLogic experts.

 Our team consists of experienced architects with a minimum of 15 years of experience and expertise working on production applications.
 We believe in and support the open source community development model, and that is reflected in our contributions to CentOS.